LucasDLopes/EvaluationSystem/README.txt

 SAP crystal reports
 to be installed on machine.

-please find included in this repo a SQL file.
+please find included in this repo a SQL file on RESOURCES folder.

 Initialize XAAMP's apache and MySQL services navigate to: http://localhost/phpmyadmin/index.php